lihao814386741/TeamWork/README.md

 # TeamWork
 ##Contains
-1. Contact information of HR
+1. Contact information of HR.
 2. Plan and code on LeetCode.

 ##Rules